 Where to stay: Lodgepole Campground and Wuksachi Lodge are nearby these trails.

 My ideal walk in a park includes a lot of nature and not a lot of people.
 If you agree, you will love Theodore Roosevelt National Park.
+It is one of the underrated National Parks that families should visit.
 It’s like they’ve been keeping this little secret and I discovered it.
 Now you can too!

 Once you make your way into the park, a quick and easy trail is the Wind Canyon Trail.
 15 minutes of moderate walking gets you to a gorgeous overlook.
 I recommend it at sunset…absolutely beautiful.
 Medora and the South Unit are a quick 15 minute drive off of highway 94 that goes all the way across North Dakota.
 If you are just passing through the state, a stop right off of 94 is the Painted Canyon Visitor Center.
 There are beautiful views here and a mile long loop trail that leaves right from the center.
 It takes you right through the amazing badlands landscape.